 Christine has more than 30 years of experience in the financial arena, spanning both the government and private sectors.
 She has extensive experience in investment management, finance, accounting and risk management, legal & regulatory compliance, governance and business building, in both the listed and unlisted financial products markets.
 Christine formerly held senior executive positions with firms including Deloitte, Elders Finance, Bankers Trust, NSW TCorp and Treasury Group.

-Christine is currently a non-executive director and Chair of the Audit and Risk Committees of Perpetual Equities Investment Company Ltd (ASX: PIC), IMF Bentham Ltd (ASX: IMF) non-executive director of FIIG Securities Ltd and Chair of Bell Asset Management Ltd.
+Christine is currently a non-executive director and Chair of the Audit and Risk Committees of Omni Bridgeway Ltd (ASX: OBL) FIIG Securities Ltd and Utilities Trust Australia and Chair of Bell Asset Management Limited.